 In the Riverworld series, every human being since the Pleistocene is reincarnated on an alien planet, on which they are the only animal life.
 While food is provided, lack of raw materials means that by the second book, human skin comes into widespread use as the only available leather.

 It should be noted, however, that when someone dies on Riverworld, they are reincarnated elsewhere the next morning.
-This makes the reuse of their old bodies slightly less ghoulish.
+This makes the reuse of their old bodies even creepier.

 In Laura Mixon's Burning the Ice, corpses are recycled into the artificial food source called mana and eaten in a ceremony honoring the dead.
 The colonists live on an icy moon of a gas giant planet so everything has to be recycled for them to survive.